South Australia offers great job opportunities in the private and public sectors at all levels of expertise and across a range of key industries.

 The automotive and food industries, including wine, have led the state's export growth over the past decade.
 Manufacturing continues as an important sector of the state economy.

-For further information on South Australia's key industry sectors visit The Department of State Development.
+For further information on South Australia's key industry sectors visit the Department for Industry and Skills.